[Small logo of Thornwood girl] THORNWOOD þUBLISHERS, with 15 years on web -- 1995 to 2010

 Sheffield Community Center

 The Smith family, which had owned WBRC AM-FM-TV in Birmingham, moved to Huntsville by 1959 and purchased 50,000 watt WAAY.
 The program staff invited Eddie to audition, but because of close Shoals friendships and appreciation of the Van Sandts, Foote turned down a firm job offer in a telegram to station owners.
-When Eddie married Dottie Gargis in March 1960, Tommy and Boxer moved out of the upstairs one bedroom space.
+When Eddie married Dottie Gargis in March 1960, Tommy and Boxer moved out of the upstairs one bedroom space at 625 East Tombigbee, Florence.
 By that time Tommy owned and operated the Muzak music franchise in the Shoals, and Dottie's father had invested in music jukeboxes to expand his entertainment business interests in NW Alabama.

 The Tracy Esthelbert Gargis family shares a favorite story of exceptional weekly jukebox returns from Dusty Joe's Restaurant, Tennessee Street, Florence.
 It was a popular hang-out for high school and college students and therefore one of the top recorded music venues in the Shoals of the mid-to-late 1950s.
 After hearing the top music again and again on Tracy Gargis jukeboxes at Dusty Joe's, Florence State College and other eateries, teenage patrons would be in a few years among leaders in establishing the Muscle Shoals music industry -- destined to become world famous.
 In the book Remembering Sweetwater - The Mansions, the Mills, the People, William L. McDonald identifies the restaurant owner as James "Dusty" Rickard, who was a popular sports figure in Muscle Shoals (see page 102).
 The 1958 Florence State